scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

-# Prepare Bastion Tool - Install Kubernetes CLI and Helm
+# Prepare bastion tool - Install Kubernetes CLI and Helm

 The goal is to install Kubernetes CLI, Helm dependency on the bastion.

-## Prepare ansible configuration
+## Prepare Ansible configuration

 First, you need to retrieve the public DNS for the bastion and user.
 Add it to the inventory.ini with Terraform output in network directory: